mtauhidul/ats-ui-demo/README.md

-# ATS Frontend# React + TypeScript + Vite
+# Arista ATS Frontend# React + TypeScript + Vite

-Modern React + TypeScript frontend for the Applicant Tracking System, built with Vite.This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Modern React + TypeScript frontend for Arista ATS (Applicant Tracking System), built with Vite.This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.